Add Input Parameters

 Tip:You can also use conditional logic with other parameters.
 For example:

-In addition to the example above, you can also use similar conditional sentences to filter your agent's responses by working hour.
+In addition to the example above, you can also use similar conditional sentences to filter your agent's responses.
 For example:

 - "When the department is closed, always say..."